sagemath/trac_to_gh/Issue 7002.md

 # Issue 7002: Notebook documentation says to use "#auto", but should be "%auto"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7002

 Original creator: jason